-Rub very fine sandpaper on rust spots, the finest possible so that you won’t scratch the metal.
-Remove tree sap and organic matter from pruning equipment with all-purpose alcohol.
+Rub very fine sandpaper on rust spots, the finest possible so that you won’t scratch the metal any further.
+The smoother the surface, the less moisture can collect and start rusting again.

 Run a metal file along the blade of sharp tools.